 I got up about 11.15 for a wee and lost a lot of blood.

-Another half and hour I lost a big clot.
+Another half an hour and I lost a big clot.

 They tell you not to look

 They tell you not to look but to be honest it was hard not to.